Granada: Where Moorish Palaces Meet Cave Flamenco and Free Tapas

 The Nasrid Palaces: Essential Entry

-The Nasrid Palaces are the heart of the Alhambra—and the only area with strictly controlled entry times.
-Your ticket specifies a 30-minute window for entry to the palaces (typically Mexuar → Comares → Lions).
+The Nasrid Palaces are the only area with strictly controlled entry times.
+Your ticket specifies a 30-minute window (typically Mexuar → Comares → Lions).
 Arrive at the palace entrance 15 minutes early; late entry is not permitted.
+I've seen grown adults cry at the gates because they missed their slot by five minutes.
+Don't be that person.

 Mexuar: The oldest section, used for council meetings and administration.
 The small prayer room with its carved wooden ceiling provides a preview of the decorative splendor to come.